 - Save every piece of paper.
 Keep the purchase order, the signed invoice, the loan contract, and the temporary registration.
 Keep every text and email with the salesperson or finance manager.
 Screenshot the original ad or window sticker.
 Keep the bill of sale and any written promises.
 Put it all in one folder.
 Throw nothing away.

 - Pull the full record on the car.
-Run a free NHTSA recall and spec check for the federal recall and spec data, and a vehicle history report for the multi-state title chain, brand carryover, auction records, and pre-repair photos.
+Run a free NHTSA recall and spec check for the federal recall and spec data, and a vehicle history report for the multi-state title chain, brand carryover, and any auction records and pre-repair photos where available.
 If the dealer hid something, the history report is often the most useful thing you can hand a lawyer.

 - Put the dealer on notice in writing.
 Send a dated email describing the problem.
 It creates a record and protects your rights.
 If the car is still inside its used-car warranty window, that written notice keeps your claim alive even after the window closes.
 Keep it factual.
 The statute behind this is in the legal framework.